dfosterhill/matlab_class/scripts/week2/readme.md

 ## Numbers, Vectors, and Matrices
 Open up [class2_1.m](class2_1.m).
 We will run through this section by section.
 It is all about how numeric data is stored in variables.
 Knowing where data are and how to access individual elements is critical.

+Let's take a break and do [Example 1](student_example1.md), to give you some hands on practice.

 ## Other Data Types
 Open up *class2_2.m*.
 We will look at strings, cell arrays, character arrays, and structures.
 As you will see, there are MANY options for how data are stored.
 There is no *right* way, there are just pros and cons.